JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 Our group mainly uses **GitHub** and **Gitee** as the development platform, aiming to facilitate remote collaboration between team members and implement version control.

 GitHub's **commit** feature allows team members to upload their code to the cloud repository.
 Then GitHub **Actions** will check code rationality after we push code.
-We use GitHub **Issue** to list the tasks that need to be completed during each iteration and limit the completion time through **milestone**.
+We use GitHub **Issue** to list and categorize the tasks that need to be completed during each iteration and assign tacks to team members.
+GitHub issue is directly related to the story backlog, so that our progress can be visually shown. **Milestone** is used to limit the completion time of each task.
 And we use different **branches** to manage project versions and publish them in GitHub **Releases**.
 Group members’ contributions are all documented in GitHub **Insights**.

 In order to facilitate team members with challenged network access to GitHub cloud repository, we configured a **Gitee** repository as the mirror.